 Many Ontario drivers find their license plate suspended due to toll violation fines, often racked up on Highway 407.
 Fortunately, if you owe the 407 ETR money, we have some tips on how to beat 407 plate denial.

 If you have to file for bankruptcy, it will waive all of your outstanding 407 ETR fees.
 The company can’t collect on debts before your declaration, and they will lift any Ontario plate denial relating to your toll violations.
 You’ll be able to renew your license without any issues.

 A consumer proposal is where you repay creditors a percentage of your debt in full and all at once in exchange for total debt forgiveness.
 If you make a consumer proposal, you can get your 407 ETR debt lifted and renew your license without having to file for bankruptcy.

-Have You Been Charged Driving With A Suspended Licence In Ontario?
+Have You Been Charged Driving With A Suspended License In Ontario?

-If you’ve been charged with driving with a suspended licence in Ontario you should contact us as soon as possible.
-We have skill and experience in helping drivers just like you respond to accusations of driving with a suspended licence and provide free, confidential consultations to empower you to fight your charges.
+If you’ve been charged with driving with a suspended license in Ontario you should contact us as soon as possible.
+We have skill and experience in helping drivers just like you respond to accusations of driving with a suspended license and provide free, confidential consultations to empower you to fight your charges.
 We help drivers throughout Ontario including Cambridge, Georgetown, London, Windsor and from our home office in Kitchener.
-Contact us online or call us directly at 1.844.647.6869 or text us a copy of your ticket to 226.240.2480.
+Contact us online or call us directly at 1.844.647.6869 or text us a copy of your ticket to 226-240-2480.